erg-lang/erg-lang.org/content/_index.md

 - __Readability__

-  Erg defines a rich set of methods and functions by default.
-This reflects the readability of Erg code.
+  In addition to the readability of the syntax itself, Erg defines a rich set of methods and functions by default to improve code readability
 - __Programmer Friendly__

   Erg is committed to providing error messages that are easy to read.
 Erg also provide multilingual support for error messages.